Fiat Chrysler to plead guilty, pay $30 million to resolve U.S. criminal labor probe

-WASHINGTON (Reuters) - Fiat Chrysler reached an agreement to settle a criminal probe by U.S. prosecutors into alleged illegal payments to now former United Auto Workers (UAW) officials by former company employees.
+WASHINGTON (Reuters) - Fiat Chrysler said on Wednesday it will plead guilty to charges it conspired with company executives to make illegal, lavish gifts to United Auto Workers (UAW) leaders and undermined workers’ confidence in collective bargaining.

-Fiat Chrysler, which is now part of Stellantis NV said it had agreed to plead guilty to a single count of conspiracy to violate the Labor Management Relations Act and pay a $30 million fine.
-The automaker has also agreed to have an independent compliance monitor for three years.
+The Italian-American automaker, which is now part of Stellantis NV, said it reached an agreement with U.S. prosecutors to plead guilty to one count of conspiracy to violate the Labor Management Relations Act and pay a $30 million fine.
+Fiat Chrysler also agreed to three years of probation and oversight by an independent compliance monitor to ensure it follows federal labor laws.

-A Justice Department court filing said people acting in Fiat Chrysler’s interest “willfully paid and delivered, more than $3.5 million in prohibited payments and things of value” to UAW officials.
+The Justice Department said Fiat Chrysler conspired to make more than $3.5 million in illegal payments to then-UAW officers from 2009 through 2016.

-The documents cited payments made by Fiat Chrysler’s then lead labor negotiator, Alphons Jacobelli, to UAW officials.
-Jacobelli left the company; he pleaded guilty and his prison sentence was reduced earlier this month to four years for his “significant cooperation” with the investigation.
+The documents cited payments made by Fiat Chrysler’s then-lead labor negotiator, Alphons Jacobelli, to UAW officials through a joint UAW-Fiat Chrysler training center.
+Jacobelli, who has left the company, pleaded guilty and his prison sentence was reduced earlier this month to four years for his “significant cooperation” with the investigation.

-U.S. Attorney Matthew Schneider in Detroit will offer more details later on Wednesday but his office confirmed Fiat Chrysler “agreed to plead guilty and pay a $30 million fine.”
+Timothy Waters, head of the FBI’s Michigan office, said Fiat Chrysler “provided money and other items of value in an attempt to create an atmosphere more favorable for negotiating with the UAW.”

+U.S. Attorney Matthew Schneider in Detroit declined to say at a news briefing what role, if any, the late Fiat Chrysler chief executive Sergio Marchionne may have played in the conspiracy, saying the U.S. government “does not indict or charge deceased people.”

 Last month, the UAW agreed to independent oversight to resolve the corruption investigation that ensnared two former UAW presidents.

-Schneider said the UAW had paid back over $15 million for improperly billing Ford Motor Co and Fiat Chrysler for employing members who did not work at the training centers operated by the union and the companies.
+The UAW paid back over $15 million for improperly billing Ford Motor Co and Fiat Chrysler for employing members who did not work at the training centers operated by the union and the companies.

+Schneider said Ford remains under investigation.
+Ford said on Wednesday, “as always, we would cooperate with any inquiries.”

 Schneider’s office charged 15 former UAW officials as part of its investigation, and former presidents Gary Jones and Dennis Williams both pleaded guilty to embezzling union funds.